hfeisal/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that lists all files
 a script that prints the type of the file named iam
- We are symbols, and inhabit symbols
+ We are symbols, and inhabit symbols a script that copies all the HTML files